 11 Located at www.SquareMeals.org.
-Choose Programs, The Emergency Food Assistance Program, TEFAP Administration and Forms, then input "Disclosure of Lobbying Activities" into the appropriate search field.
+Choose "Programs" then "Commodity Supplemental Food Program," click on "CSFP Administration/Forms," then put "Disclosure of Lobbying Activities" in the appropriate search field.

 TDA responds to the request for contract approval within 5 working days of receipt.12